-CCP is a career and technical education (CTE) designed program in which career pathways are directly connected to degree and certificate programs at HCC.
-Students who are in their sophomore, junior or senior year of high school are exposed to the rigor of a college level experience and have an opportunity to earn college credit.
+CCP is a career and technical education (CTE) program in which career pathways are directly connected to degree and certificate programs at HCC.
+Students who are in their sophomore, junior or senior year of high school are exposed to the rigor of a college level experience and have an opportunity to earn college credit as well as high school credit.
 CCP is devised to build student competency in career pathway courses and provide academic preparation for today's highly skilled workforce needs.